jaredmansaakintola/LambdaSQSDeployment/README.md

-# LambdaTesting
+# LambdaSQS Deployment
-terraform scripts and base scripts for lambdas
+terraform scripts and base scripts for lambdas to depoloy connection to sqs.